microsoft/trident/README.md

 End to end tests are meant to test the end to end functionality of Trident in a real environment.
 E2E tests are using only public Trident interfaces, by providing `HostConfiguration` and comparing the status of the host to `HostStatus`.
-E2E tests currently live in the `argus-toolkit` repo.
+E2E tests are defined under `/e2e_tests` and are currently only invoked through the e2e validation pipelines.
 Each Trident feature should be accompanied by one or more E2E tests.

 End to end tests should: